By Benjamin Johnson, SEO/SEM Specialist

 We often hear that SEO (search engine optimization) is a marathon and PPC (pay-per-click) is a sprint.
 It is time to change this perspective and realize that marketing is a triathlon.
 Each part of the marketing race is unique and requires varying tactics.

 What is the difference between SEO and PPC?
 At the core, SEO is about optimizing content to rank better in Google and provide a better user experience.
 The higher your content ranks, the more likely users are to click.
 PPC, on the other hand, is all about driving traffic quickly to the desired page by writing compelling ad copy.
 Earning a top spot in Google for SEO or PPC requires time and effort.
 A key difference between the two disciplines is that a click on an organic listing is free, whereas PPC clicks cost money.
 When these two tactics collaborate, companies see better results, SERPs are dominated, and ROI is increased.

 How do PPC and SEO work together?
-Here are five ways to combine SEO and PPC strategies:
+Here are five ways to combine SEO and PPC strategies in 2023: